raspberrypilearning/flower-generator/en/step_3.md

 	Note: Shapes created using Vector mode look neater when you change their size.

-+ Add code to your Flower sprite to `stamp` {.blockpen} a flower with six equally rotated petals when you click the green flag.
++ Add code to your Flower sprite to `stamp`{:class="blockpen"} a flower with six equally rotated petals when you click the green flag.

 ![screenshot](images/flower-6-straight.png)